-9.1 - Protea^{ne} Software Startup Screen, Device Tree, and Project Canvas and placed onto the project canvas as icons to simulate rack installation groups, or be added as virtual devices using the [Add Item] menu command with [Design Mode] checked On.
+9.1 - Proteane Software Startup Screen, Device Tree, and Project Canvas

+Devices can be dragged from the device tree and placed onto the project canvas as icons to simulate rack installation groups, or be added as virtual devices using the [Add Item] menu command with [Design Mode] checked On.
 Editing a device can be done from either the device tree or from it's representative icon on the canvas.
 All software changes made to a live device are executed in real time.